 About Yasaka Brand

-Yasaka brand is one of the world’s best manufacturers of table tennis rubbers and blades.
+Yasaka brand is one of the world’s best table tennis rubbers and blad manufacturers.
 It was formed in 1947 by a table tennis player and his colleague.
-They aimed at providing tennis players with equipment of high technical competence and superior performance.
+They aim to provide tennis players with high technical competence equipment and superior performance.

 The location of Yasaka is in Tokyo, Japan.
 Their blades manufacturing plant is found in Tranas, Sweden.

-The brand has immense experience and skill set in manufacturing table tennis rubbers since it has been doing it for the longest time now.
+The brand has immense experience and skill set in manufacturing table tennis rubbers since it has been doing it for the longest time.
 Through its accurate processing, it ensures that it continually generates high-quality products.
-Their employees are fully equipped with the necessary knowledge and techniques to produce top-notch products.
+Their employees are fully equipped with the knowledge and techniques to produce top-notch products.

-Yasaka has a close relationship with renowned table tennis players and coaches such as Olympic champion – Ma Lin.
-Such interactions give them a basis to state ways that the company will ensure that better products are in the market.
+Yasaka has a close relationship with renowned table tennis players and coaches, such as Olympic champion – Ma Lin.
+Such interactions give them a basis for the company to ensure better products are on the market.
 It gives them a better angle as consumers to state their needs to achieve their expectations.